 The Adventure of the Angel's Trumpet by Carolyn Wheat

-Deel's dustjacket illustration on More Holmes for the Holidays is just as effective as his earlier one: Holmes in deep contemplation, puffing unconsciously on his pipe while a Christmas present lies nearby waiting to be opened.
+Guy Deel's jacket illustration on More Holmes for the Holidays is just as effective as his earlier one: Holmes in deep contemplation, puffing unconsciously on his pipe while a Christmas present lies nearby waiting to be opened.
 Watson, of course, is relaxing in the background, ever vigilant though.
 Pass the eggnog, please!
-Berkley published this hardcover anthology containing eleven Sherlock Holmes pastiches in 1999.
+Berkley published this hardback anthology containing eleven Sherlock Holmes pastiches in 1999, three years after the first volume was published to unanimous praise.

 In Anne Perry's "The Christmas Gift," a Stradivarius is plucked away from a master violinist just before a holiday performance--one Sherlock Holmes had his heart set on attending...